codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 In order to set up publishing to Slack, you first need to connect the Slack workspace in **User settings > Integrations > Slack** for your personal apps and in **Teams > Your_team > Team integrations > Slack** for the team apps.

-Once your Slack workspace is connected, you can enable Slack publishing and select a channel for publishing in **App settings > Publish > Slack** when using the UI configuration.
+Once your Slack workspace is connected, you can enable Slack publishing and select a channel for publishing in **App settings > Publish > Slack** when using the workflow editor.

 In order to publish to **private channels**, you need to invite Codemagic app to the channels, otherwise the app does not have access to private channels.
 To invite Codemagic app to private channels, write `@codemagic` in the channel.
 If you are in the Codemagic web app, refresh the page and the new channel will become available in the dropdown menu.